Jesse Jackson Jr.: Support for Barack Obama

 Jackson was speculated as a potential candidate for the U.S. Senate in 2004, but declined to run and instead became one of Barack Obama's early supporters.
 He endorsed Howard Dean for the 2004 Democratic presidential nomination, joining Al Gore in saying Dean was the most likely candidate in the primary to beat Bush.
 The endorsement was a bitter blow to the hopes of candidate Al Sharpton, who had hoped for endorsements from both Jackson and his father.

 Jackson was a national co-chairman of Barack Obama's 2008 presidential campaign.
 As such, he is involved in garnering support from the superdelegates.
 During the campaign, he provided the voice for some advertisements such as one South Carolina radio ad in which he said: "Once, South Carolina voted for my father, and sent a strong message to the nation, ...
 Next year, you can send more than a message.
 You can launch a president.'"
-When describing Obama he stated that "Barack Obama is not speaking as a friend of the community; he's part of the community ...
+When describing Obama, he stated that "Barack Obama is not speaking as a friend of the community; he's part of the community ...
 He doesn't always tell people what they want to hear.
 He tells them what they need to hear.'"
 During the campaign, he described Obama as the first "successor" of Martin Luther King Jr. to use the thoughtful and careful approach to language to frame social debate in a way that is unlikely to alienate whites and noted his ability to get various factions to agree with him and his political positions.

-Jackson has a lengthy relationship with Obama.
-Obama's Illinois State Senate 13th district that he served from 1997–2005 was within Jackson's district.
+Jackson had a lengthy relationship with Obama.
+Obama's Illinois State Senate 13th district that he served from 1997 to 2005 was within Jackson's district.
 Jackson's sister Santita was a close friend of Michelle Obama and served as a bridesmaid at the Obama wedding.
 In 2008, Jackson's father, Jesse Jackson, wrote an op-ed in the Chicago Sun-Times attacking presidential candidate Obama for his lack of activist involvement; Jackson Junior responded sharply in the same paper with a defense of Obama.

 On July 6, 2008, Jackson's father said he thought Obama talks down to black people, and unaware he was near a live microphone offhandedly commented that he would like to "cut [Obama's] nuts off".
 Jackson Junior quickly expressed his outrage at and disappointment in his father's "ugly rhetoric".
 Jackson's father said he was expressing his disappointment in Obama's Father's Day speech chastisement of Black fathers.